Accretion onto Stars with Octupole Magnetic Fields: Matter Flow, Hot Spots and Phase Shifts: Numerical model and magnetic field configurations

 \subsection{Magnetic Field Configurations}

 When electrical currents outside the star can be neglected, the magnetic field there can be described by a magnetic scalar potential $\varphi (\mathbf{r})$ and can be represented as a sum of multipoles.
-In this work we consider intrinsic stellar magnetic fields that can be described outside the star by a superposition of symmetric dipole, quadrupole, and octupole fields.
-The total magnetic field can then be written
+The first three multipoles can be written as

 where